Edenred

-Edenred, formerly known as Accor Services, is an international company that specialises in specific-purpose payment solutions for companies, employees and merchants.
-Edenred is the inventor of Ticket Restaurant, created in 1962.
+Edenred, formerly known as Accor Services, is an international payment service provider based in France.
+The company focuses on payment services used in the workplace, including employee benefits such as Ticket Restaurant meal vouchers, as well as other business-to-business payment solutions.
+The company was created following Accor’s split and has been listed on Euronext Paris since 2010.
+Edenred operates internationally, with activities in 46 countries.

-The company provides services including employee benefits, meal vouchers, loyalty programs, fleet and mobility and corporate payment.
-Edenred operates in 46 countries, employs 10,000 people and serve 50 million employees users worldwide.

 History

+Foundation and Accor integration (1950s - 2009)

-Inspired by the original Luncheon Voucher, a concept launched in the United Kingdom in 1954, Jacques Borel created Ticket Restaurant on the French market in 1962.
+Jacques Borel created a meal voucher in France called Ticket Restaurant in 1962.
+He was inspired by the original Luncheon Voucher, a concept launched in the United Kingdom in 1954 and the Luncheon Vouchers Company founded by John Hack in 1955.
 A French government decree, passed in 1967, officially recognized the meal voucher as an employee benefit.
 The concept was launched outside France starting in 1976.
 Ticket Restaurant and its local variant Ticket Alimentación began spreading to other countries in Europe and Latin America, including Brazil and Mexico.

-The Ticket Restaurant entity, which had been a subsidiary of the Accor Group since 1983, became Accor Services in 1998.
-In the 2000s, Edenred launched new offerings such as Incentive and Reward programs, with Kadéos in Europe, and Fleet & Mobility solutions with the development of Ticket Car in Latin America.
+The Ticket Restaurant entity, which had been a subsidiary of Accor since 1983, became Accor Services in 1998.
+Accor had also acquired Luncheon Vouchers one year prior.
+Thus the two entities were merged under the new name of Accor Services.

-In September 2007 Accor Services acquired a 98.3% stake UK pioneer and market leader in prepaid cards, PrePay Technologies Ltd, for €55M.
+In September 2007, Accor Services acquired a 98.3% stake UK pioneer and market leader in prepaid cards, PrePay Technologies Ltd, for €55M.

+Formation of Edenred (2010 - today)

 Following the split of Accor's hotel and prepaid services businesses, Accor Services became Edenred in June 2010.
 The group was listed on NYSE Euronext Paris on July 2, 2010.
 Jacques Stern was appointed chairman and chief executive officer.

 Edenred also launched the Ticket Plus Card in Germany (staple goods: food, fuel, meals), Ticket Cultura in Brazil (cultural goods and services), and Fides Cloud Loyalty Software in India, managed by its subsidiary Accentiv India Pvt.
 Ltd.